apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 loss(nn_output,groundtruth_label)
 ```

-A network can improve by iteratively updating its weights to minimise this loss.
+A network can improve by iteratively updating its weights to minimise the loss.
 Some tasks use a combination of multiple loss functions, but often you will just
 use one.
 MXNet Gluon provides a number of the most commonly used loss functions.
-The choise of your loss function will depend on your network and task.
+The choice of your loss function will depend on your network and task.
 Some
 common tasks and loss function pairs include:

 - regression: L1Loss, L2Loss